 - Chandrababu Naidu met Chief Election Commissioner in Delhi

-Hours later, the EC wrote to the TDP asking why a man who faces a criminal case of EVM theft in 2010 was in Mr Naidu's delegation today.
 "When the discussions came to the issue of EVMs and their functioning, one of the delegates repeatedly raised various technical issues regarding functioning of EVM and said that he has the requisite technical expertise in the field...
 However, when this technical person came it turned out that he was Hari Prasad who was involved in a criminal case regarding alleged theft of EVM machine in 2010 in which FIR was filed in...
-Mumbai," the EC said in the letter.
+Mumbai," the Election Commission said in its letter.

 The TDP, in its reply, said no chargesheet was filed against Hari Prasad Vemuru in the last nine years and claimed that he is the first Indian to be honoured with the US-based Electronic Frontier Foundation Pioneer Award nine years ago.